-The Queen brought some spring cheer to a chilly Sunday morning as she attended a church service in Norfolk over the weekend.
-Wearing a chic peach coloured suit and accepting bunches of flowers from well-wishers, the monarch was accompanied by Countess Mountbatten of Burma, Penelope Knatchbull.
+Last year, the Queen brought some spring cheer to a chilly Sunday morning as she attended a church service in Norfolk.
+At the time, the monarch was wearing a chic peach coloured suit and accepting bunches of flowers from well-wishers, and was accompanied by Countess Mountbatten of Burma, Penelope Knatchbull.

-Lady Mountbatten is not just a member of the royal family, but one of the closest companions of both the Queen and Prince Philip.
+Lady Mountbatten has always been one of the closest companions of both the Queen and Prince Philip.
 Known informally as Penny, the Countess is the only daughter of butcher-turned-businessman Reginald Eastwood and she joined the royal family through her relationship with Norton Knatchbull, 3rd Earl of Mountbatten.
-Penelope was an immediate hit with the royals, but particularly impressed the Queen and Philip when she was first introduced by Norton in 1975; a royal insider remembered her as "one of the most natural young women I have ever met, outgoing but not brash or flirty."
+Penelope was an immediate hit with the royals, but particularly impressed the Queen and Philip when she was first introduced by Norton in 1975; a royal insider remembered her as "one of the most natural young women I have ever met, outgoing but not brash or flirty".

 The Countess accompanied the Queen to church on Sunday